AlanIIE/PCGAN/README.md

 ### Testing
 0. Download checkpoints (https://drive.google.com/drive/folders/1xAzxIjLE8mWqOiueuKXK0A-fY0miKYyl?usp=sharing).
-1. Run ```python test.py --generator_checkpoint path/to/generator/checkpoint``` (and same parameters as in train.py).
+1. Run ```python test.py --generator_checkpoint path/to/generator/checkpoint``` (and same parameters as in train.py.
+You can test on COCO2017 and LIP using the model trained on market).
 It generate images and compute inception score, SSIM score and their masked versions.
 2. To compute FID score, ```cd gan``` and run ```python3 fid.py ../output/fasion_maskrcnn_result_imgs/ ../output/fasion_maskrcnn_train_imgs/ -i /tmp/imagenet/ --gpu 0```

 Citation: